chromice/ae/README.md

 # æ

 æ |aʃ| is a PHP framework with a simple goal behind it: *Make a framework that does as little as possible,  but not less*.
-The actual code base is miniscule (1,959 lines of well–formated PHP code across all libraries) and only what you are actively using is loaded and being kept in the memory.
+The actual code base is minuscule (1,959 lines of well–formatted PHP code across all libraries) and only what you are actively using is loaded and being kept in the memory.

 It requires PHP version 5.3 or higher, and a recent version of MySQL and Apache with mod_rewrite.